ousia/from-pandoc-to-context/README.md

 # pandoc-xhtml

-`pandoc-xhtml.tex` offers a way to compile _Markdown_ documents with ConTeXt. `pandoc-xhtml.tex` is an environment, which is what ConTeXt needs to compile XML sources directly.
+`pandoc-xhtml.tex` offers a way to compile _Markdown_ documents with ConTeXt.

+`pandoc-xhtml.tex` is an environment, which is what ConTeXt needs to compile XML sources directly.

 With the proper environment, ConTeXt deals with XML natively.
 It doesn’t need any intermediate format.
 Not even a ConTeXt source file cotaining the text to be typeset.

-## Why Not the Standard Way?
+## What Is Wrong with ConTeXt Sources?

 `pandoc` can generate ConTeXt documents from _Markdown_ sources.
 But this way you’ll miss: